Skip to Main Content

 • Increased head size in infants

-As the tumor grows, it often blocks the normal flow of cerebrospinal fluid.
-This causes a buildup of fluid within the brain known as hydrocephalus.
-The fluid increases pressure in the brain (intracranial pressure).
-Many of the symptoms of ependymoma are due to hydrocephalus.
+As the tumor grows, it may block the normal flow of CSF.
+This causes a fluid buildup in the brain known as hydrocephalus.
+The fluid increases pressure in the brain.
+Many symptoms of ependymoma are due to hydrocephalus.

 Diagnosis of ependymoma